 Parents enrolled in this program will:

-- Identify their child’s current strengths and interests when interacting with peers
+- Use their child’s current strengths and interests to help support friendships

 - Learn about ways to help their child find friends

-- Determine a friendship focus to help guide the strategies they choose to use to support their child during playdates
+- Determine a friendship focus to help guide the strategies they use to support their child before, during and after playdates/get-togethers

-- Support their child’s developing self-regulation, executive functioning, play and perspective-taking skills during interactions with other children
+- Learn to support their child’s developing self-regulation, executive functioning, play and perspective-taking skills during interactions with other children

-- Help their child develop awareness of their own friendship skills during social coaching conversations
+- Help their child develop awareness of their own friendship skills through social coaching conversations

-- Offer their children just the right level of support and understand how to add or lessen support as needed
+- Offer their children just the right level of coaching and understand how to add or lessen support as needed

 The PEERS® program